adobe/reactor-sandbox/README.md

-# Experience Platform Tags Extension Sandbox
+# Adobe Experience Platform Tags Extension Sandbox

 [![npm (scoped)](https://img.shields.io/npm/v/@adobe/reactor-sandbox.svg?style=flat)](https://www.npmjs.com/package/@adobe/reactor-sandbox)

-Experience Platform Tags, by Adobe, is a next-generation tag management solution enabling simplified deployment of marketing technologies.
-For more information regarding Experience Platform Tags, please visit our [product website](http://www.adobe.com/enterprise/cloud-platform/launch.html).
+Adobe Experience Platform Tags is a next-generation tag management solution enabling simplified deployment of marketing technologies.
+For more information regarding Tags, please visit our [product website](http://www.adobe.com/enterprise/cloud-platform/launch.html).

-This project provides a sandbox in which you can manually test your Experience Platform Tags extension.
-You can test both (1) your views that will eventually appear in the Experience Platform Tags UI and (2) your library logic that will eventually run on the user's website.
+This project provides a sandbox in which you can manually test your Tags extension.
+You can test both (1) your views that will eventually appear in the Tags UI and (2) your library logic that will eventually run on the user's website.

-For more information about developing an extension for Experience Platform Tags, please visit our [extension development guide](https://experienceleague.adobe.com/docs/experience-platform/tags/extension-dev/overview.html?lang=en).
+For more information about developing an extension for Tags, please visit our [extension development guide](https://experienceleague.adobe.com/docs/experience-platform/tags/extension-dev/overview.html).

 ## Usage